 Mooring stone weighing 800 kilograms was used for anchoring boats at the southern entrance of the port at Dor.

 Ancient anchors found in the bays of the Carmel Coast used to secure ships in port.
 The anchor was attached by a rope inserted through the opening in the stone.
 Anchors with three holes had wooden pegs which reinforced its grip in the seabed.

 Inside The Mizgaga Museum

-As I mentioned above, we joined tours at the Mizgaga Museum and Tel Dor.
-Our tour at the museum started in one of the most impressive halls.
+As I mentioned, we joined tours at the Mizgaga Museum and Tel Dor.
+Our tour of the museum started in one of the most impressive halls.
 In this room, you can find many archeological remains from Tel Dor.

 Archeology Rooms in Mizgaga Museum

 One interesting fact that amazed me is that over 70% of wine jars had remains of cinnamon.
 During that period, cinnamon was brought from India.
 That indicated how well trading routes were developed.
 Moreover, it also tells us something about the people living here.

 Here are several additional photos of archeological remains:

 You can find several exhibits in this room, including several canons that Napoleon’s army threw into the sea after they retreated from Acre.